netzero-labs/netzero-labs/docs/ev_charging/FleetTelemetryModelSX.md

 ## Overview

-With firmware version 2025.20, Tesla has added Fleet Telemetry support for Model S and Model X vehicles built before 2021 that have the Intel Atom computer (also known as MCU2).
+[Netzero](https://www.netzero.energy) uses EV charging data from Tesla’s Fleet Telemetry to run vehicle charging automations and retrieve charging data.
+With vehicle firmware version 2025.20, Tesla has added Fleet Telemetry support for Model S and Model X vehicles built before 2021 that have the Intel Atom computer (also known as MCU2).

 Fleet Telemetry provides access to Tesla’s updated data stream for EV charging.
 This enables: